xwan510/backend-laravel-test/README.md

 Make sure you have server requirements checked for [Laravel](https://laravel.com/docs/7.x/installation).

-[Postgres 9.4](https://www.postgresql.org/download/) and above must be installed.
+[Postgres 9.4](https://www.postgresql.org/download/) and above must be installed(for percentile_cont func).
+Unit tests is run on Postgres 12 though.

 Since report summary using percentile function, SQLite and lower version of pgsql is not supported.